RH-sdavey/gatsby-starter-personal-blog/content/posts/2019-08-02--vim-tabs/index.md

 > ![tip](./tip.png)
 > -  you can also use `g` `t` in escape mode instead of typing `:tabnext`
 > - and `g` `T` instead of `:tabprevious`

+That's how to work with multiple tabs in VIM, if you have any questions or comments, please feel free to leave them below.

+Until next time, **Peace!**